-The financial structure can be broken down into five distinct components including a down payment by the purchaser, seller financing, assumed payables, assumed debt, and newly created Commercial Financing.
+The financial structure can be broken down into five distinct components including a down payment by the purchaser, seller financing, assumed payables, assumed debt, and newly created commercial financing.
 Any payables or debt assumed by the buyer in the transaction will reduce the net proceeds received by the seller.
 Seller financing can contribute to successfully closing the transaction.
 Normally, the owner will provide some level of seller financing and the financing will consist of both seller and bank financing.
 Additionally, buyers may assume existing debt or accounts payable of the seller.
-Below is a proposed structure for the transaction:
+The chart below depicts a proposed structure for the transaction.

-Financial Structure: AX
+Financial Structure:

-Equity Down Payment \$459,250
+Equity Down Payment \$ 2,393,800

-Seller Financing \$459,250
+Seller Financing \$ 2,393,800

-Commercial Financing \$309,700
+Commercial Financing \$ 4,787,500

-Assumption of Payables & Other \$608,800
+Assumption of Long-Term Debt \$ -

-Indicated Value \$1,837,000
+Indicated Value \$ 9,575,000